ruuda/squiller/docs/annotating-queries.md

 ## Annotations

-Squiller ignores all content, until it encounters the marker `@query` in a comment.
+Squiller ignores all content, until it encounters the marker `@query` or `@begin` in a comment.
 This marks the following query as an _annotated_ query, that it will generate code for.
-Following the `@query` is the query _signature_, which specifies its name, arguments, argument types, and result type, similar to function signatures in other languages.
+Following the marker is the query _signature_, which specifies its name, arguments, argument types, and result type, similar to function signatures in other languages.
 Let’s look at an example:

 ```sql